Also see our iPhone FAQ below.

 - Electrical Facts – Some shocking facts about electrical appliances in Austria, Germany, and Switzerland.

-- For Expats – Advice and links for expats in German-speaking Europe.
+- Living in Germany – Advice and links for expats in German-speaking Europe.

 - Hedy Lamarr – The Austrian actress was the co-inventor of “frequency hopping”—a technology that later became known as spread spectrum, a technology adapted for cell phones.

 - GSM – Wikipedia – About the GSM mobile system used by 80 percent of the world’s mobile phone users

 - Full List of GSM Countries – with coverage maps, plus non-GSM countries such as Japan and Korea (from mobileworldlive.com)

 Legal Notice: We are not responsible for the content of external links.